jaimetur/GooglePhotosTakeoutHelper/README.md

 **Best for:** Users who primarily organize and browse photos by albums rather than chronologically.

+### 📁 Duplicate Copy
+**What it does:** Creates actual file copies in both `ALL_PHOTOS` and album folders.
+Each photo appears as a separate physical file in every location.

+**Advantages:**
+- Works across all systems and applications
+- Complete independence between folders
+- Safe for moving/copying folders between devices
+- Album photos remain accessible even if `ALL_PHOTOS` is deleted

+**Disadvantages:**
+- ⚠️ Uses significantly more disk space (multiplied by number of albums)
+- Slower processing due to file copying
+- Changes to one copy don't affect others

+**Best for:** Users who need maximum compatibility, plan to share folders across different systems, or have plenty of disk space.

 ### 📄 JSON
 **What it does:** Creates a single `ALL_PHOTOS` folder with all files, plus an `albums-info.json` file containing metadata about which albums each file belonged to.